-It is International Thank You Day today and if anything, living alongside coronavirus has made things we previously took for granted seem so much more valuable and precious.
-While we are enjoying the easing of restrictions and steps back to a more normal way of life, everything can still seem quite uncertain.
-Many people are struggling with their well-being with stresses from the difficulties that the pandemic has brought.
-It may be helpful for us to try and see some of the good we have experienced along with the many challenges we are living with throughout this global pandemic.
+The last few years of living alongside coronavirus, uncertainty around the war in Ukraine and the rising cost of living has made things we previously took for granted seem so much more valuable and precious.
+While we are all enjoying a more normal way of life than a couple of years ago, everything can still seem quite uncertain.
+Many people are struggling with their well-being with stresses from the last few years.
+It may be helpful for us to try and see some of the good we have experienced along with the many challenges we are living with.

-It’s something said that it’s in autumn and winter that trees put down roots.
-So, at a time when we are very aware of the losses, distress and challenges of the last couple of years, how can we become more able to recognise and be thankful for some of the aspects of lockdown and dealing with challenges that have led to the possibility of personal growth and encouragement?
+So, at a time when we are very aware of the losses, distress and challenges of the last few years, how can we become more able to recognise and be thankful for some of the aspects of what we have experienced and dealing with challenges that have led to the possibility of personal growth and encouragement?

 For example, maybe we have learned to:

 1).
 Slow down and reflect on our lives – rather than living life at full speed?

 2).
 Pay more attention to the world around us as we perhaps walk more and discover local places of interest and have the chance to look at our local area differently?